Canada clears Johnson & Johnson vaccine, first to approve 4 - WTMJ

 TORONTO (AP) — Canada is getting a fourth vaccine to prevent COVID-19 as the country’s health regulator has cleared a Johnson & Johnson shot that works with just one dose instead of two, officials said Friday.

 Health experts are eager for a one-and-done option to help speed vaccination.
-Canada has also approved vaccines from Pfizer, Moderna and AstraZeneca and is the first country to approve four difference vaccines, said Dr. Supriya Sharma, Health Canada’s chief medical adviser.
+Canada has also approved vaccines from Pfizer, Moderna and AstraZeneca and Health Canada is the first major regulator to approve four different vaccines, said Dr. Supriya Sharma, Health Canada’s chief medical adviser.

 Like many countries, Canada does not have domestic production and has struggled with an immediate shortage of vaccines.
 The U.S. so far isn’t allowing locally made vaccines to be exported, so Canada — like the other U.S. neighbor, Mexico — has been forced to get vaccines from Europe and Asia.